What we know about Michigan church shooter Thomas Sanford

 Local authorities have not identified a motive in the attack.
 But White House Press Secretary Karoline Leavitt told Fox News Monday that Sanford was “an individual who hated people of the Mormon faith.”

-Kris Johns, a city council candidate in Sanford’s town of Burton, Michigan, told CNN he had met Sanford on the campaign trail about a week before the attack.
-During a short conversation, he said, Sanford asked him, “What are your thoughts on guns?” and “What are your thoughts on Mormons?”
+Kris Johns, a city council candidate in Sanford’s town of Burton, Michigan, told CNN he met Sanford on the campaign trail about a week before the attack.

+A few minutes into what had been a friendly conversation, Johns said, Sanford asked him, “What do you think about guns?” and “What do you know about Mormons?”
+Sanford went on to voice negative views about the LDS Church, Johns said, asking “increasingly pointed and sharper questions” about Mormon theology and history and ultimately launching into inflammatory language about his hatred of the church.

+Johns said he was shocked and surprised by the intensity of Sanford’s tirade, but that Sanford didn’t voice any threats over their 15-to-20 minute discussion, or give Johns any sign that he would turn to violence.

 Kara Pattison, a longtime friend of Sanford’s who spoke to CNN affiliate WDIV Local 4, remembered him as a “fun-loving family guy,” but also said he “harbored unkind feelings toward certain groups” and “definitely talked about groups of people in ways that weren’t acceptable.”